ascoders/gaea-editor/docs/develop.md

 import {EditorManager} from 'gaea-editor'
 ```

-The following is a complete screenshot, so you understand the principles of plugin work:
+The following three maps, respectively, is the plug-in UI files, action and store, marked on the map a special part of the plug-in:

 `tree.component.tsx`: